apify/actor-scraper/web-scraper/README.md

 - **`request: Object`**

-  The `Request` object containing information about the currently loaded web page, such as the URL, number of retries, a unique key etc.
+  An object containing information about the currently loaded web page, such as the URL, number of retries, a unique key etc.
-  For the full list of properties, see <a href="https://sdk.apify.com/docs/api/request" target="_blank"><code>Request</code></a>
+  Its properties are equivalent to the <a href="https://sdk.apify.com/docs/api/request" target="_blank"><code>Request</code></a>
-  in Apify SDK documentation.
+  object in Apify SDK.

 - **`response: Object`**

   An object containing information about the HTTP response from the web server.
-  Currently, the object only contains the `status` and `headers` properties.
+  Currently, it only contains the `status` and `headers` properties.
   For example:

   ```